cyivor/cyivor/README.md

 > [!IMPORTANT]
 > [git@ivo/purplejabber](https://github.com/cyivor/purplejabber)
 >
-> PurpleJabber is an encrypted XMPP client which allows for PGP encryption and custom plugins
+> PurpleJabber is an encrypted XMPP client which allows for PGP encryption and custom plugins -- may not work, can try to use it.

 ## AURPM
 > [!IMPORTANT]
 > [git@ivo/aurpm](https://github.com/cyivor/aurpm)
 >
-> An Arch User Repository (AUR) package manager
+> An Arch User Repository (AUR) package manager -- does not work, do not try to use it.

 # Project ideas
 ## ASMFetch